unmilb/chef_nagios/README.md

-# nagios
+# nagios installation using chef

-TODO: Enter the cookbook description here.
+This cook book will install chef server on the remote machine all the recipies is contained under file

+nagios_chef/recipe/nagios_server